XimeraProject/server/latex/README.md

-Here we will have the ximera.cls
+Here we have the Ximera document class.

-It is far from done.
+It currently compiles and can produce worksheets.